ARandomBoiIsMe/arandomboiisme.github.io/content/blog/printing_images_to_terminal.md

 The factor that decides this quality in an image is called its [bit depth](https://www.minitool.com/lib/bit-depth.html).
 It's essentially how many bits are used to represent the smallest unit in some sort of data.
 In this case, it refers to how many bits are used to store the color information of a single pixel in the image.

 The bit depth for this particular image is 24 bits.
 More on how I arrived at that number later.
 This means that each pixel of this image is comprised of 24 bits (or 3 bytes).
-In this case, each byte is used to store one part of the image's [RGB](https://en.wikipedia.org/wiki/RGB_color_model) data.
+In this case, each byte is used to store one part of a pixel's [RGB](https://en.wikipedia.org/wiki/RGB_color_model) data.

 Okay, decoding time!